 So I did.

-Last week, I opened Dragonfly Remedies, where I offer herbal remedies to help you nurture your family.
+I opened my shop, (which I’ve since moved to my own website) where I offer herbal remedies to help you nurture your family.
 Before I opened it, though, I had a lot of questions.

 First, you need a product to sell.
 Of course, right?
 But for some of us, figuring out which product (or products) to sell is a bit of a challenge because our interests are so varied.
 So, will your shop feature all of your hand-knit goodies or upcycled fashion items?